If you know of a Veteran whether they have served in the past or is currently in the military, let them know you appreciate them!

 Last but not least the mortgage, where I was laughing like Renfro with each payment:

-I hope that you see just how costly it is to you and profitable for the finance industry to remain in debt.
-That’s why I kept repeating “By debt snowballing I did not have to pay…” Sorry, but you can never remain above water by continually paying out interest.
+Well by now, I hope that I have clearly laid out the case for you see just how costly it is to you and how insanely profitable for the finance industry to remain in debt.
+That’s why I kept repeating “By debt snowballing, I did not have to pay…” Sorry, but you can never remain above water by continually paying out interest.
 Where we tend to fail is that we are more concerned about what the payment per month is, instead of focusing on how much in total it is going to cost.
-And the fact that you are going to have to come up with that payment(S) each and every month for a very long time.
-And the hours you have to work to make the money to make the payments.
-I can say this because that was me before I got the message from that cosmic 2 by 4 went oops upside my head for the umteenth time.
+Another crucial point we forget is the fact that you are going to have to come up with that payment(S) each and every month for a very long time.
+Also the hours you have to work to make the money to just make the payments.
+I can say this because that was me before I got the message from that cosmic 2 by 4 upside my head for the umpteenth time.

-Unless you are paying cash, the total price paid is always going to more than the original price using credit.
-That’s compound interest working against you as most loans are not simple interest loans anymore.
+Unless you are paying cash or the bill off in full at the end of the statement period, the total price paid is always going to more than the original price using credit.
+That’s compound interest working against you as loans today are not simple interest loans anymore.
 What that basically means to you is that they are getting their interest money upfront.
-That’s why you’ve made hundreds and in the case of a mortgage (thousands) of dollars in payments but your payoff balance is damn near the same as when you first took out the loan.
+That’s why you will make hundreds and in the case of a mortgage or large student loans (thousands) of dollars in payments but your payoff balance is damn near the same as when you first took out the loan.
 If you have to borrow, and only if you have to, the key is to pay that crap off as fast as you can.
 The faster you do it, the less it costs you and the more money you have for other things later.
-Better yet, you can decide on how your money is gonna work instead of your bills deciding what you are gonna do.
+Better yet, you can decide on how your money is gonna work instead of your bills deciding what you work you have to do.

 I was in already in debt when I bought my home in 2000 so it took me 6 long years with many life happens things happening that cost big dollars and set me back.
 You know, the 1 step forward, 5 steps back life happens kind of stuff.
 Finally on June 2, 2006, I was debt free.
 If your debts are larger and your income is not that big, it is naturally gonna take longer.
 Remember what I said at the beginning of the this series, that getting out of debt is a lot like locking your hair, going natural or even dieting.
 It take loads of hard work, patience, determination and thick skin.
 You gotta get to the point where you are sick and tired of being sick and tired of paying out all this money for stuff you don’t even remember what you spent it on and many times have nothing to show for it.
 However the result is so, so worth it.
 And it never goes out of style.

 So there you have it.
-The debt snowball, get the heck out of debt, don’t have to pay nobody any money to do and a real person who’s done it, and showed ya how to do it, plan.
-I know everyone’s circumstances are different but if you have the income, it can be done.
-It may take years as I’ve shown.
+The debt snowball, get the heck out of debt, don’t have to pay nobody any money to do and a real person who’s done it, who’s showed ya how to do it, plan.
+I know everyone’s circumstances are different but if you have the income, it can be done and it may take years as I’ve shown.

 Stay tuned for part 9 of this series where I will talk about the death pledge aka “The Mortgage”.